dominikcebula/aws-ai-bedrock-agentcore-shopping-agent/article.md

 TBD - in this article I will show how to create a shopping agent using Strands Agents Python SDK that will be hosted in Amazon Bedrock AgentCore.
 Agent will have access to a simplified Products Catalog and Order Management System that will allow agent to create orders on user behalf.
+It will be possible to execute agent both locally and on AWS.

 ## Architecture

 The below diagram depicts the architecture of the solution.

+TBD

 ## MCP Tools